oleksiikelier/SAT_solving/README.md

 # BabySAT SAT Solver

-This is a simple DPLL SAT solver with holes.
+This is a simple CDCL SAT solver which I developed during the SAT solving course in summer semester 2026.

 To compile run `./configure && make` for optimized compilation and `./configure --debug && make` if you want to include symbols and disable